การสนับสนุนเป้าหมายการพัฒนาที่ยั่งยืน |

 |

-Social Value/Benefits
+Social Value/Benefitsl

 |

-Project/ Activity | Business | Business | |
+Project/ Activity | Business Aspect | Business Aspect | |

 |